collectionspace/cspace-ui.js/docs/configuration/README.md

 ```
 defaultSearchPageSize: number = 20
 ```
-The default page size for search results presented as the main content of a page, for example, on Search or My CollectionSpace.
+The default page size for search results presented as the main content of a page, for example, on Search.

 ### defaultSearchPanelSize
 ```